Insights

 Workforce disruption.

-Agentic AI does more than automate tasks — it can execute multi-step workflows once performed by skilled professionals.
+Agentic AI does more than automate individual tasks — it can execute multi-step workflows once performed by skilled professionals.
 Some roles will be augmented.
-Others redefined.
-Some displaced.
+Others will be redefined.
+Some will be displaced.
+Railroads reshaped labor markets as profoundly as they reshaped transportation.
+New industries emerged.
+Others faded.
+The difference between prosperity and unrest was preparation — and preparation requires specific action by specific leaders, not vague calls for "reskilling."

 Systemic and security risk.